Newcastle upon Tyne: Cycling

 Newcastle is accessible by several mostly traffic-free cycle routes that lead to the edges of the city centre, where cyclists can continue into the city by road, using no car lanes.
 The traffic-free C2C cycle route runs along the north bank of the River Tyne, enabling cyclists to travel off-road to North Shields and Tynemouth in the east, and westwards towards Hexham.

 Suburban cycle routes exist, which use converted trackbeds of former industrial wagonways and industrial railways.
 A network on Tyneside's suburban Victorian waggonways is being developed.
 A network of signed on-road cycle routes is being established, including some designated on-road cycle lanes that will lead from the city centre to the suburbs of Gosforth, Heaton and Wallsend.

 Newcastle has a growing culture of bicycle usage.
 Newcastle is also home to a cycling campaign, called the 'Newcastle Cycling Campaign.'
 The ideal of the organisation is to model other European cities like Amsterdam and Copenhagen.
 The aims of the organisation, within the constitution are: To raise the profile of cycling, especially utility cycling around the city; to educate decision makers over the benefits of cycling; to promote equality.

 Following guidelines set in the National Cycling strategy, Newcastle first developed its cycling strategy in 1998.
 As of 2012, the city council's social aims and objectives for cycling include: highlighting the usage of cycling to cut city congestion and educating that cycling promotes healthy living The authority also has infrastructure aims and objectives which include: developing on road cycle networks on quieter streets; making safer routes on busier streets; innovating and implementing contraflows on one way streets; developing the existing off-road cycle route networks and improve signage; joining up routes that are partially or completely isolated; Increase the number of cycle parking facilities; working with employers to integrate cycling into workplace travel plans; link the local networks to national networks.

 Water

 DFDS Seaways runs a ferry service to IJmuiden, near Amsterdam in The Netherlands, from Newcastle International Ferry Terminal (located in North Shields).
-The DFDS ferry service to Gothenburg, Sweden, ceased at the end of October 2006 and their service to Bergen and Stavanger, Norway was terminated in late 2008.
+The DFDS ferry service to Gothenburg, Sweden, ceased at the end of October 2006, and their service to Bergen and Stavanger, Norway was terminated in late 2008.
 The company cited high fuel prices and new competition from low-cost air services as the cause.
-However, since summer 2007, Thomson cruise lines have included Newcastle as a departure port on its Norwegian and Fjords cruise.
+However, Ambassador and Fred.
+Olsen Cruise Lines both operate cruises calling at the Ferry Terminal.